-Here’s everything you need to know before visiting the Japanese Tea Garden (Golden Gate Park) to make your visit all the more smooth and meaningful.
+Here’s everything you need to know before visiting the Japanese Tea Garden (Golden Gate Park) to make your visit more meaningful.

-Why Visit the Japanese Tea Garden (Golden Gate Park) in San Francisco?
+Why Visit the Japanese Tea Garden in San Francisco?

 It’s beautiful.
 The Japanese Tea Garden in San Francisco is such a treasure of a place.
 If you’re visiting San Francisco and want to surround yourself with nature and beauty, this is the place to go.
 At the Japanese Tea Garden, you’ll find lush greenery, koi ponds, and gorgeous flowers almost year-round.